 Core Value LOS Objective Asset Class Performance Measure Current Performance To ensure well-maintained green infrastructure that supports the health of the natural environment and the community.
-Trees Example - Tree Quality Map (See Figure 6).
+Trees Description of the condition of assets.
+Example - Tree Quality Map (See Figure 6).
 Parks services are maintained cost- effectively and are affordable to users.
-Amenities Service Level Agreements and standard operating Parks staff adhere to established service level agreements and operating procedures.
+Amenities Park Facilities - Description of Service Level Agreements and standard operating procedures.
+Parks staff adhere to established service level agreements and operating procedures.
 Affordability Forestry services are delivered in a cost- effective manner.
-Landscapes, Description of Service Level Agreements and standard operating procedures.
+Trees, Boulevard Landscapes, Natural Areas Description of Service Level Agreements and standard operating procedures.
 Forestry has service level agreements with many groups including the public that specifies the timing of various life cycle activities.
 Example - Forestry Inspections has 30 business days to complete inspections for non- emergency requests.
 Reliability Forestry services are reliable and available when required.
-Landscapes, Natural Areas of the lifecycle maintenance activities to ensure assets are Assets are maintained on a scheduled maintenance cycle that adheres to best practices.
+Trees, Boulevard Landscapes, Natural Areas Forestry Assets - Description of the lifecycle maintenance activities to ensure assets are in a state of good repair.
+Assets are maintained on a scheduled maintenance cycle that adheres to best practices.

-LOS Objective Asset Class Performance Measure Current Performance (2023) Target Performance (2024- 2033) Background Information Core Value: Sco pe To ensure assets support the delivery of Parks services.
+LOS Objective Asset Class Performance Measure Current Performance (2023) Target Performance (2024- 2033) Background Information Core Value: Sco ppe To ensure assets support the delivery of Parks services.
 Parks Infrastructure Percent of bridges with loading or dimensional restrictions.
-0% Mandated metric by O.Reg.
+0% Maintain status quo Mandated metric by O.Reg.
 588/17.
 Trees Number of trees as a percentage of total plantable area of municipality.
 Future M etric To ensure assets support the delivery of Forestry services and health of the natural environment and the community.
 Boulevard Landscapes Number of hectares of boulevard landscapes as a percentage of total hectares of road allowance in Mississauga.
-2.1% Maintain status quo N/A Natural Number of hectares of natural areas as a percentage of available parkland in Mississauga.
-Future Metric Core Value: Quality To ensure efficient and well-maintained infrastructure that supports the wellbeing of Average bridge condition index (BCI).
-70.0 Service Area BCI scores are updated biennially through OSIMs.
+2.1% Maintain status quo N/A Natural Areas Number of hectares of natural areas as a percentage of available parkland in Mississauga.
+Future Metric etric Core Value: Qua ality To ensure efficient and well-maintained infrastructure that supports the wellbeing of Parks Infrastructure Average bridge condition index (BCI).
+70.0 To align with Roads Service Area direction BCI scores are updated biennially through OSIMs.

 LOS Objective Asset Class Performance Measure Current Performance (2023) Target Performance (2024- 2033) Background Information the community and the health of the natural environment.
 All Per cent of assets in fair or better condition.
-84% >70% Inclusive of all Asset Classes in PF&E. Core Value: Affordability Parks & Forestry services are delivered cost- effectively and are affordable to users.
-AII Actual vs. Target Reinvestment Rate.
-1.6% vs. 2.3% A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target).
-Core Value: Relia bility Parks services are reliable Per cent of assets with risk rating of high/very high.
-Future Metric Parks services are reliable and available at all Amenitie necessary times.
-Per cent compliance with scheduled preventative maintenance within established SLA timelines.
-Future Metric etric
+84% >70% Inclusive of all Asset Classes in PF&E. Core Value: Afford ability Parks & Forestry services are delivered cost- effectively and are affordable to users.
+All Actual vs. Target Reinvestment Rate.
+1.6% vs .
+2.3% A measure of how much funding is available to meet capital state of good repair lifecycle needs (Actual) versus how much funding is required (Target).
+Core Value: Relia bility Darks sorvices are reliable Per cent of assets with risk rating of high/very high. sets with high/very Future Metric pliance with eventative within Future Metric A etric Parks services are reliable and available at all Amenities necessary times.
+Amenities Per cent compliance with scheduled preventative maintenance within established SLA timelines. etric